oblinger/HookAnchorApp/T/COMS/COM Msg/COM Investor/Investor Intros.md

+### 2023-04-18  Bee Partners - Ai Wee

+### 2023-04-27  My Intro

+XXX,

+Responding to your request for a forwardable email.
+The company is called [Sports Visio](https://sportsvisio.com/), we are using AI/Computer Vision to automatically calculate stats/analytics video highlights for sports.
+We can do it for $20-25 a game (our costs are around $10 and we can get it down to $3-4) when incumbent large firms like Hudl and Synergy do it manually for $50-80/game.
+(And humans sitting sideline do 1/4 the stats and no video for $25/game poorly!)
+We have 3 AI PhDs plus two MS graduates driving our AI team as well as a team of software engineers, sales/marketing/etc. Market for basketball is $1.5B (bottoms up analysis) and total market including other sports is approximately $18B.
+We aren't raising at the moment (we raised $3.1M last year led by Hyperplane, with Sovereign's Capital and Geek Ventures participating) but will be this Spring and are thinking of who we'd want to talk to.
+I keep hearing good things about Mucker despite my negative experience (set up a meeting that was a no show and no follow up).
+But two friends of mine have been strong endorsements so I'm assuming it was just a mixup.

+[My background](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-3ZWVWBW3K2-zv1JxwY5W1Lyz993W1-CTw3K8R4y48T2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d): Grew up in Suburbia 0-10 and in (American) poverty aged 10-18) (holes in my socks, food stamps, homeless for a summer, etc.).
+Got a free ride for computer engineering and worked 9 years focused in hacking/cyber warfare/tech development.
+Served as a program manager at [DARPA](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-3H3br6w3yMkgD48R2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d) running a classified portfolio of $100M in tech programs, then started a cyber security tech firm.
+Spun out a patent and some code to a VC-backed startup that raised $18M, and wanted to launch several others but ended up selling to a PE-backed firm.
+I had an 8-digit exit and used those resources to start a charitable foundation.
+Have invested over 30 times as the CIO (as well as my own retirement funds) into over 25 tech firms while running [10X Venture Partners](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-1Q2Z1nw45lvZ548S2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d), an angel group (we also started a small fund I run.)
+Ramped down investing to a minimum to focus on the startup full time, and put $500k of my retirement money into it so I'm all in.

+~

+Sports Visio uses AI/computer vision to automatically calculate sports stats and highlights.
+We can do this for $20-25 per game (with costs around $10 eventually to be reduced to $3-4) while incumbent large firms like Hudl and Synergy do this manually for $50-80 per game.
+Based on my experiences founding/exiting robotic/vision companies I knew the time was ripe for market disruptions based on deep-learned vision.
+Sport stats is particularly exciting as it is well established with existing multi-billon dollar competitors *and* completely virgin market-segments that cannot be touched using the existing manual methods.
+Further automation provides a level of game analysis that is simply impossible to duplicate via manual methods.
+Thus, I believe the entire industry will be fully disrupted in the next few short years.

+viability is well established with billion dollar competitors

+I chose Sport Stats since its market value is well established, and having virgin market segments open for the taking as incumbent simply cannot offer products with viable price points.

+up market and completely open for the taking down market where incumbent player simply cannot offer

+, and sports stats is well

+Talking with coaches myself I learned just how

+I joined SportsVisio knowing the tech was viable, and seeing that

+SportsVisio has opportunity to dominate sticky market segments where incumbent pricing has precluded adoption.

+is poised to dominate sport segments that

+I joined SV because it strattles the magic window where the innovative tech I used in founding/exiting robotic/vision companies can be used to command leads in sticky, virgin markets where sports stats has not yet penetrated becasue of existing pricing.

+why joined
+my experience
+SV hitting magic window where new tech opens

+I joined because Sports Visio is

+I joined Sports Visio because of my experience founding/exiting robotic/computer-vision companies.
+I was looking for industries like sport stats where recent advancements in deep learning provide disruptive advantage

+Based on my experience founding & exiting robotic/computer-vision companies I knew that now is the time for market disruptions

+Based on my experience founding two robotic vision companies I know now is the moment for

+I know now is the window for disruptive advancements based on these technologies.

+I joined because Sports Visio is positioned to leverage I am excited that we are lev

+I joined because Sports Visio is positioned in the rare moment when recent

+What excites me about the company is these new price points open

+We have a couple of PhDs in computer vision as well as MS engineers, computer vision engineers,

+### 2023-04-18  Jason to Lance at Areena Sports

+Lance,

+Responding to your request for a forwardable email.
+The company is called [Sports Visio](https://sportsvisio.com/), we are using AI/Computer Vision to automatically calculate stats/analytics video highlights for sports.
+We can do it for $20-25 a game (our costs are around $10 and we can get it down to $3-4) when incumbent large firms like Hudl and Synergy do it manually for $50-80/game.
+(And humans sitting sideline do 1/4 the stats and no video for $25/game poorly!)
+We have 3 AI PhDs plus two MS graduates driving our AI team as well as a team of software engineers, sales/marketing/etc. Market for basketball is $1.5B (bottoms up analysis) and total market including other sports is approximately $18B.
+We aren't raising at the moment (we raised $3.1M last year led by Hyperplane, with Sovereign's Capital and Geek Ventures participating) but will be this Spring and are thinking of who we'd want to talk to.
+I keep hearing good things about Mucker despite my negative experience (set up a meeting that was a no show and no follow up).
+But two friends of mine have been strong endorsements so I'm assuming it was just a mixup.

+[My background](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-3ZWVWBW3K2-zv1JxwY5W1Lyz993W1-CTw3K8R4y48T2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d): Grew up in Suburbia 0-10 and in (American) poverty aged 10-18) (holes in my socks, food stamps, homeless for a summer, etc.).
+Got a free ride for computer engineering and worked 9 years focused in hacking/cyber warfare/tech development.
+Served as a program manager at [DARPA](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-3H3br6w3yMkgD48R2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d) running a classified portfolio of $100M in tech programs, then started a cyber security tech firm.
+Spun out a patent and some code to a VC-backed startup that raised $18M, and wanted to launch several others but ended up selling to a PE-backed firm.
+I had an 8-digit exit and used those resources to start a charitable foundation.
+Have invested over 30 times as the CIO (as well as my own retirement funds) into over 25 tech firms while running [10X Venture Partners](https://t.sidekickopen10.com/s3t/c/5/f18dQhb0S7kF8c82QMW27Rw3m59hl3kW7_k2841CXdp3VPw-j-58ytGhW2dykgT1wsJRm101?te=W3R5hFj4cm2zwW4mKLS-1Q2Z1nw45lvZ548S2&si=8000000002212955&pi=3bbcd12a-e8d5-4fce-e6e3-98bb940c0d3d), an angel group (we also started a small fund I run.)
+Ramped down investing to a minimum to focus on the startup full time, and put $500k of my retirement money into it so I'm all in.

+I've played basketball for 30+ years, my kids have all played (my oldest is 22) and I've coached for 15 years which inspired the idea.
+Plan to use the majority of my funds from this exit for our foundation and some other non profit initiatives.

+Jason

+### 2023-04-27  JUNK

 Its a joy to find a spot where hard tech can open new Its rare to find places where hard tech